Music: Composition

 Although a musical composition often uses musical notation and has a single author, this is not always the case.
 A work of music can have multiple composers, which often occurs in popular music when a band collaborates to write a song, or in musical theatre, when one person writes the melodies, a second person writes the lyrics, and a third person orchestrates the songs.
 In some styles of music, such as the blues, a composer/songwriter may create, perform and record new songs or pieces without ever writing them down in music notation.
 A piece of music can also be composed with words, images, or computer programs that explain or notate how the singer or musician should create musical sounds.
 Examples range from avant-garde music that uses graphic notation, to text compositions such as Aus den sieben Tagen, to computer programs that select sounds for musical pieces.
 Music that makes heavy use of randomness and chance is called aleatoric music, and is associated with contemporary composers active in the 20th century, such as John Cage, Morton Feldman, and Witold Lutosławski.
-A more commonly known example of chance-based music is the sound of wind chimes jingling in a breeze.
+A commonly known example of chance-based music is the sound of wind chimes jingling in a breeze.

 The study of composition has traditionally been dominated by examination of methods and practice of Western classical music, but the definition of composition is broad enough to include the creation of popular music and traditional music songs and instrumental pieces as well as spontaneously improvised works like those of free jazz performers and African percussionists such as Ewe drummers.